-Social Theory and Practice
+Social Theory and Practice Major

-The RC Social Theory and Practice Concentration supports students in developing the analytical and practical skills necessary for active engagement in the world and for building careers that promote equality and responsible citizenship.
+The RC Social Theory and Practice Major supports students in developing the analytical and practical skills necessary for active engagement in the world and for building careers that promote equality and responsible citizenship.
 Faculty whose work encompasses sociology, political science, history, anthropology, economics, education, environmental justice, sustainable agriculture, geography, and psychology provide students with multi-disciplinary approaches to current issues in U.S. society and the global environment.
 Students learn theories, methods, and strategies that enable them to understand and critique social structures and processes and to become effective actors in struggles for justice.
-They take core courses together, and create individual concentration plans tailored to their specific interests.
+They take core courses together, and create individual major plans tailored to their specific interests.
 Recent STP concentrators have pursued such topics as “Health Policy in the United States,” “Tracking Globalization in Detroit,” “Juvenile Justice in the U.S. and Senegal,” “Urban Youth Empowerment,” “Sustainable Agriculture in Michigan and Cuba,” “Peace, Policy, and Public Health,” and “Community Dialogues.”

-c) An Individual Concentration Proposal, which outlines the student’s own plan of study and is written in consultation with a faculty mentor assigned by the 290 instructor.
-The proposal should specify the intellectual rationale for the concentration, lay out the courses that the student might take, and indicate the kind of senior project the student may complete in the final semester or year.
+c) An Individual Major Proposal, which outlines the student’s own plan of study and is written in consultation with a faculty mentor assigned by the 290 instructor.
+The proposal should specify the intellectual rationale for the major, lay out the courses that the student might take, and indicate the kind of senior project the student may complete in the final semester or year.
 Students may continue to meet informally with their mentors throughout their years in the STP program, or they may choose another faculty mentor as their interests change.

 All concentrators must complete the following requirements in addition to the prerequisites: